-I wrote the majority of this charter application and I question how many of the current board members have read it.
+I wrote the majority of this charter application and I would be interested to know how many of the current board members have read it.
 The charter agreement is a contract between the GreenWood and the State.
 It outlines the services that the school will provide to the students and the community.
 It is vital that the Governing board members know exactly what is in that charter agreement because they are responsible to ensure that the director is fulfilling those obligations.
-As parents, I encourage you to know what's in the charter so you can hold the board/director accountable for providing those services.
+As parents, I encourage you to know what's in the charter so you can hold your board/director accountable for providing those services.
 Your tax dollars are paying for your child's education and you do have a voice!

 For your reference, I've provided email links below to each board member.
 Don't hesitate to email them - they are just parents like you and me who have stepped up to volunteer for the school.

 I would like to see board members nominated and voted in by the parents - not by the current board members (as currently written in the charter).
 Current board members were hand-picked by the director and board chair.
 In the beginning there were no parents to nominate but going forward I hope parents will petition to have that changed.